marcvhoof/genesys-zu-pynq-notes/README.md

 As a **host - Ubuntu 20.04 LTS is requiered**, newer versions are not supported and will give you problems with installing XRT, which is necessary for building the DPU (see compatibility matrix below).
 If your machine is running a different version, I would consider using a Cloud or Vagrant install.
 However - if you plan to use CUDA or extensive training for your neural network in Vitis AI, probably a local setup (e.g. with Docker) is more efficient.

 <details>
-  <summary>Optional Cloud or Vagrant instructions - when starting from scratch</summary>
+  <summary>Optional Cloud, Docker or Vagrant instructions - when starting from scratch</summary>

   ### Instructions for a Droplet on DigitalOcean
-  Select a Droplet with an additional volume (my settings Ubuntu 20.04 LTS / 160 GB / 8 GB ram / NVME SSD / + volume 200GB)
+  Select a Droplet with an additional volume (my settings Ubuntu 20.04 LTS / 160 GB / 8 GB ram / NVME SSD / + volume 200GB).
+DigitalOcean somehow blocks port 3389 sometimes - I changed it to 3388 afterwards to fix this problem.

   ### For Cloud applications, create a remote desktop server
   ```